ismailmo1/manufacturing-data-viz/src/traceability/README.md

 }
 ```

-Checkout this repos [documentation page](../../docs/README.md#data-integration) for implementation ideas on how to integrate with external data sources, for this visualisation the raw data (i.e. a response from the MES web API or results from a SQL query) for creating the hierarchical relationshipwill need to be processed so that it matches the format of `./data/treeData.json`.s
+Checkout this repos [documentation page](../../docs/README.md#data-integration) for implementation ideas on how to integrate with external data sources, for this visualisation the raw data (i.e. a response from the MES web API or results from a SQL query) for creating the hierarchical relationship will need to be processed so that it matches the format of `./data/treeData.json`.s